mtiller/ModelicaBook/text/source/behavior/discrete/switching.rst

 Switched RLC Circuit
 --------------------

-.. todo:: cooling revisted link is not showing up

 In this section, we'll present another model, like the heat transfer model presented :ref:`earlier in this chapter <cooling-revisited>`, that contains time events.
 In this case, we'll show how we can